 A leading online, digital and social media marketing company in the music industry, Slammin Media specializes in representing artists and bands, allowing them to keep their focus on their music by taking care of all their promotional and representational requirements.
-For show requirements, Slammin Media has entered into a partnership with Cuza Agency, (an accomplished booking agency with over 20 years of industry experience) who has worked with a large, varied roster over this period.
-Cuza Agency is dedicated to bringing authentic, rich, high quality acts to their audiences.

 The band is currently embarked on a Canadian Tour including stops at top Jazz festivals, in Vancouver, Calgary, Edmonton, Winnipeg, Ottawa and Halifax amongst others.